tflem/gullsy/README.md

 # Gullsy - Caw Caw!

-> This a social media application similar to Twitter.
-Initially, I wanted to build this with PHP Laravel (Seagully), but Ruby on Rails is just so much more fun.
+> This is supposed (slow work in progress) to be a social media application similar to Twitter.
+Initially, I wanted to build this with PHP Laravel (Seagully), but building with Ruby on Rails is just more fun.
 I'm using the following tools:

 - CSS Framework: Windi CSS 3.5.6
 - Font Awesome: 6.2.1